 Basic concepts of classical physics.

-Some people doubt the correctness of certain physical principles.
-Some are inventing modifications of physics.
-It's good to know excatly which principles they do accept as correct, to see whether there is any common ground for discussion.
+Some believers in the possibility of over-unity or perpetual motion devicees doubt the correctness of certain physical principles.
+Some invent modifications of physics that seem to support their goals.
+It's good to know excatly what principles they do accept as correct, to see whether there is any common ground for discussion.
 Which of these do you accept as correct?

 - Newton's first and second laws, embodied in Fnet = ma.
 The net force, Fnet on a body of mass m causes it to have acceleration a.